nautechsystems/nautilus_trader/docs/integrations/tardis.md

 ## Supported formats

 Tardis provides *normalized* market data—a unified format consistent across all supported exchanges.
-This normalization is highly valuable because it allows a single parser to handle data from any Tardis-listed exchange, reducing development time and complexity.
+This normalization is highly valuable because it allows a single parser to handle data from any Tardis-supported exchange, reducing development time and complexity.
 As a result, NautilusTrader will not support exchange-native market data formats, as it would be inefficient to implement separate parsers for each exchange at this stage.

 The following normalized Tardis formats are supported by NautilusTrader: